shakyShane/laravel4-backbone-marionette/readme.md

 ## Running the tests
-As I said, it's fully configured for you already & I've even placed a couple of tests in place, just to show you how to go about loading modules and testing them, run this from the project root
+As I said, it's fully configured for you already & I've even placed a couple of tests in place, just to show you how to go about loading modules and testing them, run this from the project root.

+#### fixtures
+So you want to load JSON or HTML into your tests from files?
+No worries, I've pre-configured the Karma Test Runner to use Jasmine-jquery with the correct paths set.
+Just take a look at `js/test/collections/OrdersSpec.js` to see how to load fixtures into your tests.

+When ready to start the Karma Test Runner, just run:

     grunt karma